Login/Sign Up

 Unsafe

-Uroquin Syrup is not recommended for children below 18 years as safety and effectiveness have not been established.
+Uroquin Syrup is not recommended for children below 18 years, as its safety and effectiveness have not been established in this age group.

-Uroquin Syrup works by inhibiting the synthesis of bacterial DNA gyrase; this prevents the bacteria from repairing and multiplying.
-Thereby, helps in treating the infections.
+Uroquin Syrup contains Norfloxacin, which works by inhibiting the synthesis of an enzyme called DNA gyrase.
+Thereby, it kills the bacteria and treats bacterial infections.

-Uroquin Syrup may cause photosensitivity (sensitivity to sunlight) and can make you sunburn easily.
+Uroquin Syrup may cause photosensitivity (sensitivity to sunlight) and increase your risk of sunburn.
 Avoid prolonged exposure to sunlight or tanning beds.
-Always wear protective clothing and sunscreen with SPF 30 or higher before going out.
+Always wear protective clothing and sunscreen with an SPF of 30 or higher before going outdoors.

-It is recommended to complete the course of Uroquin Syrup even if you feel better as it is an antibiotic, and leaving it in between may lead to even severe infection.
+It is recommended to complete the course of Uroquin Syrup, even if you feel better, as it is an antibiotic, and leaving it incomplete may lead to a more severe infection.
 To treat your condition effectually, continue taking Uroquin Syrup for as long as your doctor has prescribed it.

-Maintain a minimum gap of two hours between Uroquin Syrup and antacid, anti-ulcer (sucralfate), anti-HIV (didanosine), vitamin and mineral medicines.
+Maintain a minimum gap of two hours between Uroquin Syrup and antacids, anti-ulcer medications (such as sucralfate), anti-HIV medications (like didanosine), and vitamin and mineral supplements.
 However, consult your doctor before taking other medicines with Uroquin Syrup.

 Consult your doctor before taking Uroquin Syrup if you have diabetes, as Uroquin Syrup may cause hypoglycaemia (low blood sugar levels).
 Regularly monitor blood sugar levels while taking Uroquin Syrup to avoid hypoglycaemic events.